jitsi/handbook/docs/devops-guide/quickstart.md

 ### Set up the Fully Qualified Domain Name (FQDN) (optional)

-If the machine used to host the Jitsi Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS, you can set it with the following command :
+If the machine used to host the Jitsi Meet instance has a FQDN (for example `meet.example.org`) already set up in DNS, you can set it with the following command:

 `sudo hostnamectl set-hostname meet.example.org`